 If you’re thinking about participating in a triathlon and duathlon, you should definitely start adding brick workouts to your training to see what it’s like.
 And even if you’re not, brick workouts are a great way to cross-train while increasing strength and endurance.

-Because you’ll be participating in two different sports, a brick workout can add some variety to pounding the pavement for several hours.
+Because you’ll be participating in two different sports, a brick workout can add variety.
 And you’ll be able to work different muscle groups to get a more full-body workout.

 What Are Some Brick Workouts to Try?

-If you’re interested in trying some brick workouts, we’ve included a couple that will be helpful for a wide variety of skill levels and triathlon distances you might be interested in.
+Interested in trying some brick workouts?
+We’ve included a couple that will be helpful for a wide variety of skill levels and triathlon distances.

-If you’ve never done a brick workout before, you should start here and slowly work your way up to longer brick workouts.
-Try bicycling for 20 minutes at 65-90 percent of your maximum heart rate and then running for 10 minutes at 65-90 percent of your maximum heart rate.
+If you’ve never done a brick workout before, you should start here.
+Slowly work your way up to longer brick workouts.
+Try cycling for 20 minutes at 65-90 percent of your maximum heart rate.
+Then run for 10 minutes at 65-90 percent of your maximum heart rate.

-If you’re interested in trying a longer triathlon/duathlon distance or if you’ve done brick workouts before and want to push yourself harder, try doing a strength brick.
-Warm-up with 10 minutes on the bike and then bike for 30 minutes on hilly terrain followed by a 15-minute hill run.
+If you’re interested in trying a longer triathlon/duathlon distance, or if you’ve done brick workouts before, try a strength brick.
+Warm up with 10 minutes on the bike.
+Then bike for 30 minutes on hilly terrain.
+Follow that with a 15-minute hill run.

-If you really want to push yourself, you can try a 70-90 minute cycle and then run for 30-50 minutes at 65 to 75 max heart rate.
+If you really want to push yourself, you can try a 70-90 minute ride and then run for 30-50 minutes at 65 to 75% max heart rate.
 But if you’re just starting to lengthen your brick workouts, you probably don’t want to start with this workout.

-Depending on what your strength is, when you’ve upgraded to the Ironman distance, you’ll want to practice your weaker discipline.
+By the time you are considering an Ironman, you know your strengths and weaknesses.
+Focus on your weaker discipline for brick workouts.
 For example, if you’re great at the run, do a long cycle brick workout.
 If you’re great at cycling, do a long run.

-If you want to do a long cycle with a short run, bike for 60-80 miles and then finish with a 20-30 minute run.
+Let’s say you need to do a long cycle with a short run.
+Bike for 60-80 miles, and then finish with a 20-30 minute run.
 If you want to run longer, bike for 30-60 miles and then run for 45-90 minutes.

 What Are Some Tips for Runners Doing Brick Workouts?